Marcus Perperna Veiento: Sertorian War

 At the battle of Saguntum Perperna was in command of one of the wings of Sertorius' army.
 He fought Pompey then had to switch places with his commander and took on Metellus.
 During the battle, the biggest of the war, Perperna lost 6,000 men.
 After the battle Sertorius and Perperna withdrew inland and reverted to guerilla warfare.

 In 74 BC, while Sertorius focused his attention on defending his allies in celtiberia, Perperna circumvented the Romans operating in the interior and marched to the Iberian westcoast where he took the city of Portus Cale.

 The war was not going well and the Roman nobles and senators that made up the higher classes of his domain became discontented with Sertorius.
 They grew jealous of Sertorius' power, and Perperna, aspiring to take Sertorius' place, encouraged that jealousy for his own ends.
-They took to damaging Sertorius by oppressing the local Iberian tribes in his name.
+They took to damaging Sertorius by oppressing the local Celtic tribes in his name.
 This stirred discontent and revolt in the tribes, which resulted in a cycle of oppression and revolt, with Sertorius none the wiser as to who was creating such mischief.

 Perperna then proceeded to invite Sertorius to a feast to celebrate a supposed victory.
 While under most circumstances, any festivities to which Sertorius was invited were conducted with great propriety, this particular feast was vulgar, designed to offend the skillful general.
 Disgusted, Sertorius changed his posture on the couch, intent on ignoring them all.
 At this, Perperna gave the signal to his fellow conspirators, and they murdered the unsuspecting Sertorius on the spot.

 Upon learning of the death of Sertorius, some of his Iberian allies sent ambassadors to Pompey or to Metellus and made peace, most simply went home.
 Now that Sertorius was dead, his virtues were remembered, and his recent atrocities forgotten.